jack-scholting/Udacity_Motion_Planning/README.md

 - Deadbands - to allow smooth transitions through waypoints.
 The deadband could be a function of velocity by modifying the logic in the local_position_callback() function.
 - Probabisitic Roadmap - break free from the fixed altitude and perform efficient full 3D planning.
 - Receding Horizon Planning - perform more detailed local planning to deal with errors in the map.
-- Automatic Replanning - constantly checking if the path to next waypoint is feasible, or if new plan needs to be developed.
+- Automatic Replanning - constantly checking if the path to next waypoint is feasible, or if a new plan needs to be created.
 - Add heading commands to waypoints - to allow creation of more interesting flight paths.
-- Implement a vehicle model that takes dynamic contraints into account.
+- Implement a vehicle model that takes dynamic constraints into account.
 - Potential Field based planning